 Famed Sculptor Creates Carnegie Corporation’s Pegasus

-Pegasus was designed for Carnegie Corporation of New York in 1927 by prominent American sculptor, Paul Howard Manship (1885-1966).
+Pegasus was designed for Carnegie Corporation of New York in 1927 by prominent American sculptor Paul Manship (1885–1966).

 CCNY Pegasus Logo

-Pegasus was designed for Carnegie Corporation of New York in 1927 by prominent American sculptor, Paul Howard Manship ( 1885-1966).
+The Pegasus medal was commissioned by Carnegie Corporation of New York in 1927 from the prominent American sculptor Paul Howard Manship (1885–1966).
 Standing for inspiration and creativity, Pegasus was originally chosen by the Corporation as the image for a medal honoring individual achievement.
-The sculpture depicts the moment when, according to Greek myth, Pegasus strikes his hoof on the ground and creates the fountain of the Muses.
+The sculpture depicts the moment when, according to Greek myth, Pegasus strikes his hoof on the ground and creates the Fountain of the Muses.